 A comparison of CPI-U, CPI-W, and R-CPI-E can be seen in Figure 9, which shows that over the last 20 years CPI-W tends to produce the lowest measurement of inflation and R-CPI-E tends to produce the highest measurement of inflation.
-However, despite some disparity in specific years, over the last 20 years, the three indices produce very similar results and appear to be
+However, despite some disparity in specific years, over the last 20 years, the three indices produce very similar results and appear to be trending towards convergence.
+This suggests that use of any of the three indices would produce very similar outcomes for individuals over their lifetimes.

-Bureau of Labor Statistics, U.S. Department of Labor, "Consumer Price Index," www.bls.gov/cpi.
+&lt;sup>12 Bureau of Labor Statistics, U.S. Department of Labor, "Chained Consumer Price Index For All Urban Consumers," www.bls.gov/cpi/additional-resources/chained-cpi.htm